It doesn’t matter what your reason is to search for vegan Christmas cookies.

 Vegan baking is not too complicated these days.
 There are so many tips and tricks how to bake without eggs, milk and butter.

-- Swapping butter with margerine, coconut oil or olive oil or “replacing” eggs with sparkling water (works amazing for muffins/cakes).
+- Swapping butter with margerine, vegan “butter”, coconut oil or “replacing” eggs with sparkling water (works amazing for muffins/cakes) or soy flour/chickpea flour, etc.

 - If you don’t have any special seasonings mentioned in recipes, no worries, you don’t need them.
 Just don’t use any or just replace with any baking seasonings you already have in house (vanilla, etc.).

-- Sugar can be replaced with “healthier” sugar like maple syrup.
+- Sugar can be replaced with “healthier” sugar like maple syrup or xylith.
 Sugar is never healthy, and sweets should always be a treat, not a regular thing to eat, but natural sugar (maple, agave, honey, etc ) have a lower glycemic index so they are effecting your blood sugar level less, so if you need something sweet choose one of these…

 - Reusables: If you like to produce less waste, use a reusable baking sheet instead of baking paper to line the tray.